 Here is the perfect opportunity to get your Greek on!
 Greek Briam takes roasted vegetables to a whole new level of delicious.
 You need just a few simple pantry ingredients: potatoes, zucchini, red onions, and tomatoes.
 But the Greek flavors from spices, fresh garlic, parsley and a generous drizzle of excellent EVOO make all the difference.
 Plus, this recipe is text-book Mediterranean diet.
 Vegan.
 Zero Cholesterol.
 Low Carb.
 Gluten Free.
 All the good stuff!

-Be sure to see the step photos and all the tips below.
+Be sure to see the video, step-by-step photos and tips below for foolproof results.

 My first experience with briam was more than 10 years ago at a restaurant on the island of Patmos.
 We asked the owners, an older Greek couple, to surprise us with their best homemade dish.
 And we were served humble bowls of briam with assorted warm bread, and a side of tasty feta.
 Absolutely delightful!